 Getting a good night’s sleep is important for tackling pain.

-If you don’t get enough sleep every night, this can inhibit the body’s ability to heal, which means you’re more likely to get aches and pains.
+If you don’t get enough sleep it inhibits the body’s ability to heal leading to more aches and pains.

-Now that you’ve got the right mattress and pillow to give you pain relief, you should consider how long you should sleep every night as this can affect your pain levels.
+Now that you’ve got the right mattress and pillow to relieve your pain, consider how much sleep you need each night.

-Oversleeping can be described as sleeping for more than 10 hours at night, and it’s simply too much.
+Oversleeping is described as sleeping for more than 10 hours in a night.

-While you might think to sleep a lot can help your body to heal its pain, too much of it can actually backfire.
+While you might think sleeping a lot can will help your pain, too much sleep can actually backfire.

-This is because you’re lying in one position for an extended period of time during sleep and you’re not moving around much.
+This is because lying in one position for an extended period during sleep can lead to stiff joints and tight muscles.

 In addition, when you avoid oversleeping, this will help you have better quality sleep on a regular basis.

-However, if you’re getting between seven and nine hours of sleep (which is considered to be the recommended amount), even just 15 or 30 minutes more sleep can make a difference in how much better you feel.
+However, if you’re getting between seven and nine hours of sleep even just 15 to 30 minutes more sleep can make a difference in how much better you feel.